NvChad/nvchad.github.io/docs/quickstart/post-install.md

 ## Setup your custom config

-- NvChad gitignores the `lua/custom` dir so when nvchad update doesnt mess this dir, it's preserved and all of your changes are supposed to be done within this dir only
+- NvChad updates wont overwite `lua/custom` dir as its gitignored, all of the user changes must be done in this dir only

 - `custom/init.lua` gets loaded at the end in the main init.lua file, add your commands, autocmds here etc
-- `custom/chadrc.lua` is used to override `core/default_config.lua` and basically control whole of nvchad, you only need to include values that you wish to change from the default file
+- `custom/chadrc.lua` is used to override `core/default_config.lua` and basically control whole of nvchad, you have to maintain the table structure of `default_config.lua`
-- It can be used to override & add vim options, mappings, plugin management etc

 ---

 NvChad provides `init.lua` & `chadrc.lua` inside of the `examples` folder.

-To start setting up NvChad to your needs, copy these template files:
+- Copy the default files

 ```
 mkdir lua/custom